knocklabs/docs/pages/send-notifications/delivering-notifications.md

 ### Delivery status retries

-For certain channel types and where it is supported by the provider, we will also implement [delivery status](/send-notifications/message-statuses#delivery-status) checks.
+For certain channel types where it is supported by the provider, we run [delivery status](/send-notifications/message-statuses#delivery-status) checks.
 In these cases, we poll the provider's API to try to confirm delivery.

 On success, we will update the message delivery status to `delivered`.
 We will retry a delivery status check when: